Dean, College of Engineering, University of California at Davis (10/2015 – 12/2020)

 The Dean of the College of Engineering (COE) serves as the administrative head of the college, provides academic leadership, resource management and represents the COE to the Chancellor, the Provost, and wider communities both internal and external to UC Davis.
-The COE includes eight academic departments with over 200 faculty and 5,000 students.
+The COE includes eight academic departments with 229 tenure/tenure-track faculty, including 10 members of the National Academies.
+Student enrollment is ~4700 undergraduate students, ~700 PhD students, and ~500 MS students.
 College research expenditures for 2019-2020 exceeded $92 million.

 During five years as Dean, the college achieved a number of unprecedented milestones:

 - The two largest cash gifts: $6.5M to name the Engineering Student Design Center (ESDC) and $5.3M to name the Student Startup Center space within the ESDC

 - The largest planned gift ($10M) for the Department of Civil and Environmental Engineering